The mirror conjecture for minuscule flag varieties: Introduction

 Stated informally our main goal in this paper is to show:

-On the $A$-model side $G^\vee/P^\vee$ is a projective Fano variety, and on the $B$-model side $\stackrel{\circ}{G/P}$ is a log Calabi-Yau variety; see~\cite{Katzarkov-Kontsevich-Pantev:LG-models} for general expectations for Fano type mirror pairs.
+On the $A$-model side $G^\vee/P^\vee$ is a projective Fano variety, and on the $B$-model side $\stackrel{\circ}{G/P}$ is a log Calabi--Yau variety; see~\cite{Katzarkov-Kontsevich-Pantev:LG-models} for general expectations for Fano type mirror pairs.
 We show that some of the mirror symmetry expectations hold.

+One expectation is a relationship between the Gromov--Witten invariants of $G^\vee/P^\vee$ and the coefficients of the Laurent series expansion of the potential $f_q$ restricted to a torus of $\oGP$.
+If $P^\vee$ is minuscule, we shall establish such a relationship in the form of an integral representation of the quantum period of $G^\vee/P^\vee$ which was previously known for Grassmannians~\cite{Marsh-Rietsch:B-model-Grassmannians} and for quadrics~\cite{Pech-Rietsch-Williams:LG-quadrics}; see Section~\ref{s:parabolic-bessel} for details.